-Here is how to add gold luster to ceramics.
+Here is how to add gold glaze for ceramics.
 Granted, this tutorial is for anyone who works with fired ceramics and has access to a kiln.
 But if you are interested in the process, you can visit a local paint on pottery or ceramic studio and they will help guide you along through this process!

 Scroll down to the end of this post to see how to add gold to ceramics if you don’t have a kiln!